OscarMelin/ID2206/README.md

-gcc -ansi -pedantic -W -Wall -omyprog myprog.c
+gcc -pedantic -W -Wall -o digenv digenv.c

-./myprog
+./digenv.c

 -W -Wall turns on many, many useful warnings.
 These warning messages will often be the first hint that your program has a serious error in it which needs immediate attention.
 Without the flags, your compiler would just give you your program without letting you know about these potential problems.